Communication, Resilience, Stress, Trust, and Motivation

-Dr. Fader has found that companies and organizations are working to improve communication, build resilience, reduce stress, build trust and motivation.
-Dr. Fader regularly speaks to professionals in business and other settings on these topics.
-Taking all the insights and techniques he gained in his many years working as a performance psychologist in the MLB and the NFL, he helps individuals and organizations across business and other sectors to both perform at their best and enjoy their work more.
-Dr. Fader enjoys delivering compelling keynotes, workshops and other talks that inspire individuals and teams to improve their performance and overall enjoyment in their work.
+Fader regularly speaks to professionals in business on the topics of improving communication, building resilience, reducing stress, earning trust, and motivation.
+Taking the insights and techniques he gained in his many years working as a performance psychologist in the MLB and the NFL, he helps individuals and organizations across business and other sectors to both perform at their best and enjoy their work more.

 Stories of Rituals of Success

 The first thing Fader noticed when he moved from baseball to football was how few games are played in the NFL (16) versus in the MLB (162).
 He quickly realized that he needed to find ways to help players get more practice in.
-Just like real life, we often only get one shot at an important call, meeting or presentation.
-While working in football settings, Fader has adapted the robust technique of visualization (also known as imagery or mental reps) to add creative elements of sound effects and crowd noise.
-This allowed players to “train their brain” everyday.
-Fader shares how you can use mental practice to train your brain to prepare for each day of work just like a football player would prepare for a game.
+Fader shares how you can use mental practice to train your brain to prepare for each day of work, just like a football player would prepare for a game.